SupreetKaur05/ADA/README.md

 5. If dp[source] is still infinity (or a very large value), it means there is no valid path from the source to the sink.

+OUTPUT:
+Enter the number of nodes: 4
+Enter the adjacency matrix:
+0 1 1 0
+0 0 0 1
+0 0 0 1
+0 0 0 0
+Enter the source node: 0
+Enter the sink node: 3
+Number of stages from source to sink: 2

 Time Complexity: O(n^2), where n is the number of nodes in the graph (since we are checking all possible edges)

 Space Complexity: O(V), for storing the dynamic programming table or the shortest path values for each vertex.